 The fastest services take just 2h 53m to reach Newcastle station – the city’s main railway station.
 You’ll travel on an Azuma train.
 These are LNER’s high-speed, modern trains capable of speeds of 125 mph on the East Coast Main Line.
 Free WiFi comes as standard and all seats have access to power sockets.

 If you want to travel in comfort from London, consider upgrading to First Class.
 When booking just a day or two ahead, upgrading to First Class can cost as little as £10 more than Standard Class tickets.
 You’ll enjoy reclining seats, extra space, morning papers brought to your table and a complimentary menu.
 LNER are currently offering fewer options on their menu as catering is phased back into the service.

 Since 25th October 2021, a brand-new train operator called Lumo has been running between London Kings Cross and Edinburgh via the East Coast Main Line.
 Learn more about Lumo trains.

-Newcastle has a Metro system allowing widespread access to all areas of the city.
+Newcastle has a metro system allowing widespread access to all areas of the city.
 Visitors can also take a cruise on the river and get a different perspective of both Newcastle and, on the southern side, Gateshead.

 The interactive Life Science Centre uses the latest in entertainment technology to explain the scientific secrets of life.
 Imaginative games and 3D motion-simulator rides both entertain and educate.
 In winter an enormous open-air ice rink opens to the public from November to February.

-Art lovers can browse through the Laing Art Gallery, the premier art collection in the northeast.
+Art lovers can browse through the Laing Art Gallery, the premier art collection in the North East.
 The permanent collection exhibits classics of British art, including work by Burne-Jones, Holman Hunt, Ben Nicholson and Gillian Ayres, as well as international representation from Gauguin and Bomberg.